HiKapok/Caffe_Rotate_Pool/README.md

 	y = (pt1[1] + pt3[1]) / 2.0
 	```

-- Now you can add these operation in caffe.proto and rebuild the library, then call with params similar as the regular ones:
+- Now you can add these operation in caffe.proto and rebuild the library, then call with params similar as the regular ones

 ## ##
 Apache License, Version 2.0